The Latest News On The API Economy

 Searching: No Search Term , Filtered By Category: "Mapping", Category: "News Services", Category: "Podcasts", Category: "Real Time", Category: "Mapping", Category: "Video"

-Sixteen APIs have been added to the ProgrammableWeb directory in categories such as Machine Learning, Recognition, Video, and Politics.
-Highlights today include an API for random Donald Trump quotes and an API for GitHub Projects programmatic access.
-Here's a rundown of the latest additions.
+Twelve APIs have been added to the ProgrammableWeb directory in categories including Messaging, Video, and Compliance.
+Highlights today include an API for retrieving financial data from regulatory resources and an API for detecting sentiment in customers written interactions.

 Facebook implemented new features for its Live API to answer common concerns voiced by the publishers.
 The automated encoder configuration ensures auto tweaks to quality settings throughout the stream, and the frame-accurate start times informs a publisher of the exact frame a video is live.